oriazadok/threadPool/README.md

 ## Project Description
 This project is a C implementation for encrypting and decrypting data.
 It takes standard input data and encrypts it using a received key.
-The data is then split into 1024 buffers in each thread and placed into a queue to maintain the correct order.
+The data is then split into 1024 chars buffers for the threads to encrypt them.
-Finally, a thread is responsible for placing the encrypted data in the right order.
+One thread is responsible for printing the encrypted data in the right order, and one more for cleaning the memory data.

 The decryption process follows a similar pattern.
 The encrypted data is received through standard input and is decrypted using a received key.
-The data is then split into 1024 buffers in each thread and placed into a queue to maintain the correct order.
+The data is then split into 1024 chars buffers for the threads to decrypt them.
-Finally, a thread is responsible for placing the decrypted data in the right order.
+One thread is responsible for printing the decrypted data in the right order, and one more for cleaning the memory data.

 ## Getting Started
 To get started with this project, you should clone the repository to your local machine.